Special Academic Programs

 For Students Interested in the Health Professions

 The College of the Holy Cross offers support for students who wish to apply to graduate health professional schools, including medical school, dental school, veterinary school, physician assistant programs, nurse practitioner programs, and other allied health professional programs.
 Students register with the Health Professions Advising Office to obtain advising and access to critical information; there is no application process.
 Students may request advising from the Health Professions Advisor or Associate Health Professions Advisor at any time by contacting the Health Professions Advising Office.
-Students considering applying to a graduate program will be assigned an advisor from the Health Professions Advising Committee to provide guidance during the application period.
-Students are expected to reflect on their academic and extracurricular activities when considering application.
+Students considering applying to a graduate program will be assigned an advisor from the Health Professions Advising Committee.
+Faculty on the Health Professions Advising Committee serve as individual advisors to juniors, seniors, and alumni applying to health professions schools.
+When a student is ready to apply to health professions schools, the full committee assesses candidates and determines the level, tone, and content of the candidate's rating and recommendation for health professions schools.
+Each advisor writes a composite recommendation letter for their advisees and offers ongoing support throughout the process.
+This composite letter of recommendation is submitted on behalf of the student to the intended health professions schools.

 Health Professions Advising is not a program, major or concentration.
 It is an advising support network to help students craft a program of study to meet specific needs, as entry requirements for graduate programs vary between and within health professions.
 However, there are important deadlines that students must meet throughout the year so it is critical to carefully read email from the Health Professions Advising Office.